| What

 career of a professor.
 Names were changed to protect the identity

+of all case study participants.
 Keep in mind that some campuses and departments are

 more casual than others are.
 Even when ultra casual attire is encouraged,